ChrisPenner/ChrisPenner.github.io/posts/2015-02-13-worth-a-read-4.md

 categories: worth-a-read
 tags: unix
 image: unix-prompt.png
+description: Some pages on unix tools which are worth a read
 ---

 Okay!
 This time we're reading about cool and useful Unix tools.
 We've got some